RegardsOss/RegardsOss.github.io/docs/setup/advanced/ansible-vault.md

 ansible-vault create --ask-vault-pass <file.to.encryt>
 ```

-The file `<file.to.encryt>` shall not exist before running this command.
+The file `<file.to.encryt>` does not exist before running this command.